These museum professional membership organizations offer an

 BAACG sponsors programs and activities in the San Francisco Bay Area about issues in art conservation.

 CAM offers ongoing programs and workshops throughout California.
-Its 2014 annual conference will be held from March 5 – 7 in Napa, California.
+Its 2015 annual conference will be held in San Diego, California.
+Scholarships and volunteer opportunities are available.

 Cultural Connections offers ongoing networking programs throughout the Bay Area with a focus on museum education.